Phone: (906) 248 - 3218 ext. 628

 The qualities that matter most have more to do with character:

 Hello there, students and parents!!

 I am an Eastern Upper Peninsula native who loves, loves, loves! the area and its people.
 As a kid, I went to Turner-Howsen Elementary school in Rudyard and then to Brimley Middle School and High School.
 After graduating from Western Michigan University (GO BRONCOS!), I worked in Southeast Michigan as a university relations manager.
 I enjoy travel; some of my favorite places include San Diego CA, Portland ME, Antigua Guatemala and Galway Ireland.
 I've lived several different places within Michigan and visited many outside of the state, but I always hoped that my career would lead me back Up North...and it did!

 As a coach, I REALLY enjoy spending time with the Brimley Lady Bays, working with our JV Volleyball and 6th grade basketball teams.
-Being active and competitive are two things that add a lot of value to our lives, and I hope that every young person can find a physical activity that they love.
+Being active and a good teammate are two things that add a lot of value to our lives, and I hope that every young person can find a physical activity that they love.
 Things like hiking around outside, swimming in Lake Superior, and helping family work with their animals are just a few active ways that I feed my soul.